A simulation study on spatial and time resolution for a cost-effective positron emission particle tracking system: Introduction

 Being the second part of a simulation study on particle tracking in densely packed and moving granular assemblies with a PET-like detector system \citep{oppotsch2023simulation}, the focus this time is on improving the simulation and reconstruction and extending it to moving particles.
-To this end, the envisaged detector system was revised to better fit the generic grate system (the selected vessel for the upcoming experimental investigations; see \cref{Sec:ggs} for more details).
+Moreover, the envisaged detector system was revised to better fit the generic grate system.
 In the course of this, the number of scintillator bars has been reduced from a total of 192 to 88, which in turn led to a corresponding reduction of the readout electronics.
-This not only increases the solid angle coverage but also leads to a significant reduction in the overall cost of the detector system.
+This not only increases the solid angle coverage (by removing some of the scintillator bars while maintaining the same bar height, the walls can be moved closer to the vessel so that the opening above and below the generic grate system becomes smaller) but also leads to a significant reduction in the overall cost of the detector system.
 However, it is still possible to expand the detector to a larger size if necessary.

-In order to improve the resolution of the detector system, the study of boundary effects is crucial since the reconstruction of the tracer particle position is position-dependent and therefore causes a deterioration of the reconstruction efficiency (which is defined as the number of reconstructed decay locations divided by the number of simulated decays throughout the whole work) at the top and bottom of the detector system.
-In addition, the reconstruction algorithm itself has been extended to include the features of iteration and oversampling.
-This allows to improve accuracy in localizing the position of the tracer particle.
+In order to improve accuracy in localizing the position of the tracer particle, the reconstruction algorithm itself has been extended to include the features of iteration and oversampling (for more details, see \cref{Sec:conditionsAndTracking}).
+In addition, the homogeneity of the reconstruction was investigated.
+This is important because the recorded point cloud of the reconstructed positions can be truncated if the tracer particle gets too close to the scintillators.
+However, when the center of gravity is formed from such a truncated point cloud, it is systematically shifted with respect to the actual position (this is referred to as boundary effects within this work).
+Since the generic grate system is small compared to the detector system, homogeneous reconstruction within the considered volume can be ensured so that the reconstruction must not be adapted to boundary effects.

+The detection efficiency is dependent on the threshold since only the Compton spectrum is available due to the use of plastic scintillators.
+For the simulations, a threshold of 30\,keV is used (see \cref{Sec:conditionsAndTracking}).
+Averaged over the detector volume, this results in an efficiency of about 1.4\,\% \citep{oppotsch2023simulation}.